Online Business Productivity & Organization

 When I was working full time and trying to build my own business, I had to get creative to find ways to save time (or else sacrifice time with my husband, and boy did that make him grumpy!).

 Please note, some links on this page are affiliate links.
 If you make a purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-See my full disclosure policy here.
+See my full disclosure policy for more information.
 Thank you for your support!

 When you’re focusing on the same task for a longer period of time, you don’t need to switch gears in your head AND you get more efficient at it because you’re in a groove.
 That automatically saves you time right there.

-When you’re getting ready to take a photo for social media, you already have your background set up, your props prepped, your camera or phone out, and your lighting ready.
-Why not get all the photos taken that you can?
+For example, think about social media or product photography.
+When you’re getting ready to take a photo, you already have your background set up, your props prepped, your camera or phone out, and your lighting ready.
+Why not get all the photos taken that you can, all at once?

 If you’re using your phone, be sure to take both a square size photo (for Instagram) and a longer photo (for Pinterest).